 As for the products that are shown on this post–specifically on the photo above, please know that I am in no way, shape or form bashing them, the manufacturer or the brand.
 I am simply posting the products that I own that do contain said ingredient to basically prove that it does exist.

 First of all, what is Triethanolamine or TEA?

 It’s basically a byproduct of two substances that are considered toxic: ethylene oxide and ammonia.
 The fact that these two substances are toxic should be a major ding ding ding already.
-Like why would you want to put ethylene oxide (commonly used as an intermediate in several industrial chemicals and as a fumigant and as a sterilant for medical equipment) and ammonia (commonly used as an ingredient for nail polish removers and cleaning fluids)???
+Like why would you want to put ethylene oxide (commonly used as an intermediate in several industrial chemicals and as a fumigant and as a sterilant for medical equipments) and ammonia (commonly used as an ingredient for nail polish removers and cleaning fluids)???